galeone/dynamic-training-bench/README.md

 It's recommended, but not strictly required, to use the wrappers built around the Tensorflow methods to define the model: these wrappers creates log and visualizations for you.
 Wrappers are documented and intuitive: you can find it in the [dytb/models/utils.py](dytb/models/utils.py) file.

-DTB provides different models that can be used alone or can be used as examples of correct implementations.
+DyTB provides different models that can be used alone or can be used as examples of correct implementations.
 Every model in the [dytb/models/](dytb/models/) folder is a valid example.

 In general, the model definition is just the implementation of 2 methods: